Azure/azure-rest-api-specs/documentation/BreakingChange-Oad-Rules-Mapping.md

 |[1046 - RemovedOptionalParameter](https://github.com/Azure/openapi-diff/blob/main/docs/rules/1046.md) | breaking change | breaking change |

 1) existing version indicates that the change happens in an existing api-version.
-2) new version means the change is present in a new api-version.
+2) new version means the change happens in a new api-version.